zhangyagejacob/HKUMJ/ReadMe.txt

 2. Run assis3FRAP_DataAlignment.m for aligning each data slot in a standard format, such that the 6th point would be the lowest point
 3. Run t6mergeFRAPZone1.m and t6mergeFRAPZone2.m to merge all FRAP-BKC-CHX-zoneX_alignment.txt into FRAP-CHX-zoneX.txt
 4. Run t7realign_Zone1.m and t7realign_Zone2.m to do re-alignment of FRAP-CHX-zoneX.txt by averaging the intensity of pre-bleaching points into 1, and derive a scaling factor which would be used to multiply every points after bleaching

+Zone Analysis
+1. Run zone2_alignment.m to calculate NP (normalized position) & PIR (peak intensity ratio).
+2. Run zone3_merge.m to merge all NP & PIR of different samples into one file for plotting diagram easier